 "I'm kind of confused, though... what happened to my stuff?
 I had a whole hyperspace pocket's worth of things."
 Lirus stated.

-"I honestly do not know, sweetie.
+"I honestly don't know, sweetie.
 Maybe the plane crash rescue didn't go as smooth as I thought."
 Linoura smiled nervously, shrugging her shoulders.

 "Hey, who were those two kids at the gate?
 They seemed kind of... off."
 Nocta asked, interrupting Lirus before he could finish.